What is Self-harm?

 The term self-harm is any intentional or deliberate act that causes harm or injury one’s body, without suicidal intent.
 Teen self-harm is considered a compulsive behavior, and has the potential to afflict anyone regardless of age, gender, race, religion, socioeconomic status, etc. Yet, out of the 2 million individuals who self-harm each year, 90% of them began this behavior in their teenage years.
 There are many different self-harm methods people use, including cutting with razor blades, burning, pulling hair, scratching, etc.

 While there are no specific identified causes of self-harm in teens, there do remain risk factors.
 These risks increase the likelihood of your child engaging in these self-injurious behaviors, including:

 About 50% of adolescents and teenagers who self-harm have experienced some sort of sexual abuse in their past.

 Being a female

 Statistics show more than 60% of teens who engage in self-harm are female.

 Why Your Teen May Be Self-harming

-Self-harm in teens is often a result of trying to cope with emotional distress, or the difficult symptoms of an underlying mental illness (i.e. – anxiety, depression, etc.).
+Self-harm in teens is a common coping skill used to deal with emotional distress.
+It could also stem from difficult symptoms of an underlying mental illness (i.e. anxiety, depression, etc.).